JuliaDiff/BlueStyle/README.md

     end
     ```

-- After a function definition, and before an end statement do not include a line break
+- After a function definition, and before an end statement do not include a blank line.

     ```julia
     # Yes